 I’d like to invite you to SIGN UP to my new course Create Your Signature Style.
-It’s a blended learning programme both independent online study and via online group training sessions.
-I will take you on a journey of self-discovery, empowerment and enable you to develop your own style, with the support of me and your study buddies.
-The course covers off all the usual (pretty boring) basics, body shape, colours, colour combinations, wardrobe editing etc – but what you get with this course is more than the ‘technical stuff’ – we get creative, we look at doing things in a way that’s right for you – sometimes that means throwing the ‘stylist’s rule book out the window’.
+It’s a blended learning programme for both independent online study and online consultations.
+I will take you on a journey of self-discovery, empowerment and enable you to develop your own style, The course covers off all the usual (pretty boring) basics, body shape, colours, colour combinations, wardrobe editing etc – but what you get with this course is more than the ‘technical stuff’ – we get creative, we look at doing things in a way that’s right for you – sometimes that means throwing the ‘stylist’s rule book out the window’.

-I’d love to help you discover Your Signature Style – if you have any questions please don’t hesistate to get in touch.
+I’d love to help you discover Your Signature Style – if you have any questions please don’t hesitate to get in touch.